shwetaruparel/PickAnpPlace/README.md

 We have already seen how to calculate the wrist center positions Wx, Wy, Wz now we need to calculate the values of joint angles.

-Once the first joint variables are known we can calculate the hoogenous transform upto the wrist center 0 3
+Once the first three joint variables are known we can calculate the homogenous transform upto the wrist center 0R3 using T0_1 *T1_2*T2_3

-​	 R
+Final three Joints(4,5,6) can be calculated by considering the following:

+Using the individual DH transforms we can obtain the resultant transform and hence resultant rotation by:

+R0_6 = R0_1*R1_2*R2_3*R3_4*R4_5*R5_6

+Since the overall RPY (Roll Pitch Yaw) rotation between base_link and gripper_link must be equal to the product of individual rotations between respective links, following holds true:

+R0_6 = Rrpy

+where,

+Rrpy = Homogeneous RPY rotation between base_link and gripper_link as calculated above.

+We can substitute the values we calculated for joints 1 to 3 in their respective individual rotation matrices and pre-multiply both sides of the above equation by inv(R0_3) which leads to:

+R3_6 = inv(R0_3) * Rrpy

+Theta 1 is straight forward if we look top down view of robotic arm = atan2(Wy,Wx) Considering a triangle formed between Joint 2 , Joint 3 and Wrist center as show in the figure we can find theta 2 and theta 3.

+![theta2-3][image_6]

 ## Project Implementation